 SERVICE FEES - The use of credit or debit cards will incur a non-refundable service fee of 2.5%.
 The cost of using a credit or debit card is no longer absorbed by the college, but instead passed to the payor.
 There is no service fee for using electronic checks.

 SHORT TERM LOANS - Emergency short-term loans, also known as a book loan, may be available to students enrolled at least half-time.
 The maximum amount available is $500, and there is a $10 service fee for taking out the loan.
 Loans are scheduled to be repaid within 30 days and are not released before the semester begins.
-For additional information, please contact the Controller’s Office.
+For additional information, please contact Student Accounts in the Controller's Office.

 STUDENT ACCOUNT STATEMENT - The student bill is called a Student Account Statement and can be viewed on Warrior Web under the Student Menu, Financial Information.
 Paper statements are not mailed.
-Statements reflect charges for enrollment including tuition, course fees, health insurance, and housing and meal charges for residence hall students.
+Statements reflect charges for enrollment including tuition, course fees, and housing and meal charges for residence hall students.
 An email will be sent when charges have been posted for each term.